michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ### 2. How specific to CephFS are the results?

-The raw performance number are specific to CephFS, but Mantle generalizes the results in two ways: (1) it lets us test a wide range of balancing policies on the same storage system, and (2) it shows that our techinque, of using hooks to separate policy from mechanism, could work for other systems.
+The raw performance number are specific to CephFS, but Mantle generalizes the stratgies of many systems by supporting the exploration of a wide range of balancing policies on the same storage system.
+The biggest flaw in our paper is not properly contextualizing how Mantle fits into the related work.
+We are not arguing that Mantle is more scalable or better performing than GIGA+.
+Instead, we use Mantle to highlight how locality can improve performance in a distributed file systems.

+Future revisions of the paper will expand on Section 2.4 and Fig. 3, as the success of dynamic subtree partitioning is contingent on whether these factors are true.
+We will also expand on GIGA+ in the related work, becuse it was never our intention to "dismiss" GIGA+, rather, we want to highlight its strategy in comparison to other strategies using Mantle.
+While it is natural to compare raw performance numbers in an apples-to-apples way, we feel (and not just because GIGA+ outperforms Mantle) that we are attacking an orthogonal issue by providing a system that we can test the strategies of the systems, rather than the systems themselves.

 ### 3. How does Mantle scale?